NiekD/pilight-addons/README.md

 * LOOKUP, which can fetch individual values from a query string (key=value pairs separated by "&").
 Usefull in combination with the webswitch protocol and for translation/conversion of device variables.

-One operator:

-* ISNOT, returns true if two strings are not equal (so the opposite of IS)